marcschaffer/academic-kickstart/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin/end multi-line descriptions with 3 quotes `"""`.
 [[experience]]
-  title = "Associate Professor of Economics" company = "St. Norbert College" company_url = "www.snc.edu"
+  title = "Professor of Economics & Data Analytics" company = "St. Norbert College" company_url = "www.snc.edu"
   location = "De Pere, WI"
   date_start = "2012-08-01"
   date_end = ""
-  description = """Teach the macroeconomics related courses for SNC, including the principles and intermediate sections, as well as electives.
+  description = """Teach the macroeconomics and data analytics related courses for SNC, including the principles and intermediate sections, as well as electives along with introductory and advanced analytics courses.
 In addition to teaching, I engage in multiple aspects of the college community, including advising students, presenting public lectures, and working with the local media for guest appearances.
 I pursue these activities along with my monetary economics focused research agenda.
   Responsibilities include:
   - Teaching
   - Researching